-One of the lesser-known holiday markets in NYC is Union Square market.
-Featuring over 185 vendors selling unique gifts, local artists, and a few holidays treats as well.
+One of the lesser-known holiday markets in NYC is the Union Square holiday market.
+Featuring over 185 vendors selling unique gifts, local artists, and a few holiday treats as well.
 It’s a great stop to do your holiday shopping!
 Finally, when you’re in the area visit either Serra by Birreria rooftop or Lillie’s Victorian as they both go all out for Christmas decor.

 Visit the Upper East Side Stoops

 Over the past few years more and more Upper East Siders have been decking out their stoops!
-From life-sized nutcrackers adorning front doors to 10 ft tall pink candy canes, you are sure to see some beautiful displays if you visit these homes.
+From life-sized nutcrackers adorning front doors to 10-foot-tall pink candy canes, you are sure to see some beautiful displays if you visit these homes.
 Sharing a list below of the top homes that have been decorated in years past:

 - 76th Street between 5th and Madison

 - 61st Street between 2nd and 3rd Avenue